LindaLiu1202/lindaliu_blog/_posts/2022-09-11-focus_habits.md

 layout: post
 description: “Psychology and the Good Life” & Gratitude List & Goals
 categories: [markdown]
-title: “Psychology and the Good Life”
+title: Focus and Habits
 ---

-# “Psychology and the Good Life”
+## “Psychology and the Good Life”

  - It's nothing if you only know the good psychology and the good life without taking actions.
  - Exercise and sleep are important to maintain a good psychology and good life, and it is important to put them in actions.